Sanitarium Health and Wellbeing Company: Up & Go

 Up & Go is the brand of a range of liquid breakfast products manufactured and marketed by Sanitarium Health and Wellbeing Company.
 The brand was the first product that established the category of liquid breakfast in supermarket and convenience stores in Australia and New Zealand.
 Many other brands have entered the category since the late 1990s, and forced the brand to defend its market share.

 In June 2013, Choice magazine released a study of 23 liquid breakfast products questioning the validity of claims that were made by manufacturers including Up & Go claims regarding fibre content.
-Sanitarium defended Up & Go in a release citing the current code of practice for nutrient claims that a product must contain a minimum of 3 g of dietary fibre per serving to be considered "high in fiber" and Up & Go contained 3.8 g of fiber per 250-ml serving.
+Sanitarium defended Up & Go in a release citing the current code of practice for nutrient claims that a product must contain a minimum of 3 g of dietary fibre per serving to be considered "high in fiber" and Up & Go contained 3.8 g of fibre per 250-ml serving.

 Weet-Bix

-Weet-Bix is a wheat break cereal made in Australia and New Zealand and in South Africa by Bokomo.
+Weet-Bix is a wheat breakfast cereal made in Australia and New Zealand and in South Africa by Bokomo.